protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ```

-Ok, I did promise this to be simpler, but you will soon see that in fact, it is.

 As usual, we need to create JavaScript "bindings" to two Cadence scripts `GetTokenMetadata.cdc` and `GetAllTokenIds.cdc`.
 We will start with `GetAllTokenIds.sc.js`.